Bay County Underage Drinking Statistics

 Teens who drink are breaking the law.
 It is illegal for adults, even a teen’s parent, to allow a teen to drink.
 It is important for you, as a parent, to send a CLEAR message to your son or daughter that underage drinking is illegal; unacceptable to you; and will result in family consequences.

-4. Research tells us that postponing alcohol use beyond the teen years SIGNIFICANTLY decreases your teen’s likelihood of addiction as an adult.
+4. Research tells us postponing alcohol use beyond the teen years SIGNIFICANTLY decreases a teen’s likelihood of addiction as an adult.

 In a recent study, drinking to get drunk was the main reason for drinking cited by nearly half the youth.
 Another survey found that most teen drinkers binge.